silviaCerby/gitbook/docs/management/workspace_configuration/app_settings_restrictions/manage-access-to-app-settings.md

 ---
-description: This article explains how to manage user access to password and user settings, either blocking modifications or recommending Cerby for changes.
+description: "This article explains how to manage user access to password and user settings, either blocking modifications or recommending Cerby for changes."
 intercom_id: 10276318
 ---